-As an advocator for empathic design, I am inspired by the challenge to create trust, joy, and meaningful interaction through my work.
-Not only do I see design problems with both a physical and cultural dimension, but I also believe that designers have a responsibility to further inclusive and compassionate values during the design + making process.
+As an advocate for social impact design, I am intrigued by the interaction between humans, digital and public spaces, and how technological advances have a ripple effect on social systems and behaviors.
+Not only do I see design problems with a physical and cultural dimension, but I also believe that designers have a responsibility to further inclusive and compassionate values during the creating process.

-I also studied Smarter City Initiatives at the London School of Economics, with a focus on the challenges of the digital divide and access to technology and connectivity.
+I also studied Smarter City Initiatives at the London School of Economics, with a focus on the digital divides and access to technology in cities.